yonggqiii/it5100a-notes/src/types/sections/exercises.md

 about `head` and `tail` being *partial*, despite their use being perfectly fine.
-The second problem is that we have allowed our burger to be any string, even though we should only allow strings that are composed of valid ingredientsthe compiler will not reject invocations of `burgerPrice` with bogus arguments like `"AbcDEF"`.
+The second problem is that we have allowed our burger to be any string, even though we should only allow strings that are composed of valid ingredients&mdash;the compiler will not reject invocations of `burgerPrice` with bogus arguments like `"AbcDEF"`.

 Define a new type that represents valid burgers, and re-define